This course takes place at Wagtail International School of Excellence in North Wales.

 The Wagtail Award in Explosive Detection Dog Handler is a delivery only learning programme written and owned by Wagtail and endorsed by Highfield Awarding Body of Compliance (HABC).

-The course takes place our North Wales Training Centre which is accredited by HABC.
+The course takes place our the Wagtail International School of Excellence (WISE) in North Wales which is accredited by HABC.

 Service and ex-service personnel, eligible for the MOD’s Enhanced Learning Credits (ELC) Scheme, can use their Credits towards funding this course.